SabrinaSarnataro/Homework4/README.md

 If you want to view the image captured by the camera, execute the following command in another terminal:

      $ ros2 run rqt_image_view rqt_image_view

+You can check the behaviour of the robot by visiting the following link: https://youtu.be/g0aNKmdAj38?si=w9UMfGCH_CoLTM0G